ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

 Another tool we'll use is Docker.
 This allows us to create and maintain 'containers'.
 Think of a container a bit like a special kind of virtual machine which, in our case, includes everything we need to run Airflow, bypassing the need to install a bunch of dependencies.

 Tutorial [here](https://www.youtube.com/watch?v=3c-iBn73dDE)

+### Running Airflow in Docker

+For this project, I simply followed the guidelines [here](https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html) and downloaded the quick-start `docker-compose.yaml`file.
+This defines all the services we need for Airflow (e.g. scheduler, web server, etc).

+> **NOTE:** Ths quickstart shouldn't be used in production environments.

+When we run this file further down, it will start our containers/services.
+I've only changed a few things in this file which you can see under the airflow folder.

+* These two extra lines added under `volumes` will mount these folders on our local file system to the docker containers.
+You an see other volumes are defined, one being to mount the `./dags` folder (this is where we store dags we want run).
+The first line mounts our `extraction` folder to `/opt/airflow`, which contains the scripts our airflow DAG will run.
+The second line mounts our aws credentials into the docker containers as read only.

+    ```yaml
+    - ./extraction:/opt/airflow/extraction
+    - $HOME/.aws/credentials:/home/airflow/.aws/credentials:ro
+    ```

+* This line pip installs the specified packages within the containers.

+    ```yaml
+    _PIP_ADDITIONAL_REQUIREMENTS: ${_PIP_ADDITIONAL_REQUIREMENTS:- praw boto3 configparser psycopg2-binary}
+    ```

 ### Installing Docker <a name="Docker"></a>

 1. First install Docker.
 Follow the instructions [here](https://docs.docker.com/get-docker/).